 Most people will know

-from the news by now that the net effect of the 'credit crunch' is that
+from the news by now that the net effect of the 'credit crunch' is

-engage in economic activity.
+alike to engage in economic activity.

 In time, this will